-Teaching assistants are graduate students enrolled in the Connell School of Nursing.
+Teaching assistants are graduate students enrolled in the Connell School of Nursing who are in good academic standing.
 The graduate school has a limited number of teaching assistantships available each semester.
-The teaching assistant (TA), in addition to her or his program of studies, is usually responsible for either 7.5 or 15 hours per week of teaching/instructional activities in the undergraduate or graduate program performed under the supervision of the course faculty and/or teacher of record.
+The teaching assistant (TA), in addition to her or his program of studies, is usually responsible for up to 15 hours per week of teaching/instructional activities in the undergraduate or graduate program performed under the supervision of the course faculty and/or teacher of record.
 TAs are compensated with a stipend.
-The Graduate Programs Office will send out applications for TA positions each summer.
+The Graduate Programs Office will send out applications for TA positions prior to each semester.